557th Weather Wing: Organization

-The Operations, Training and Evaluation Directorate (A3) delivers technical training for the career field, oversees the development of career field training plans and computer-based tutorials on new equipment, is constructing the first formal AFWWS Technical Training Program, and coordinates standardisation and evaluation visits of wing units.
+The Operations, Training and Evaluation Directorate (A3) delivers technical training for the career field, oversees the development of career field training plans and computer-based tutorials on new equipment, is constructing the first formal AFWWS Technical Training Program, and coordinates standardization and evaluation visits of wing units.

 The Communications Directorate (A6) provides overall direction for the development of doctrine, policies and procedures, as well as professional, technical, and managerial expertise, for communication and information systems, information assurance, and information management for wing.
-They also provide communication and information policy, guidance, management, operations, software development, and maintenance of communications and computer systems and services to satisfy the centralised weather support requirements of the DoD and other government agencies.
+They also provide communication and information policy, guidance, management, operations, software development, and maintenance of communications and computer systems and services to satisfy the centralized weather support requirements of the DoD and other government agencies.
 Directs the planning, programming, budgeting, acquisition, and life cycle management for all standard weather systems and computer processing equipment.

 The Strategic Plans, Requirements and Programs Directorate (A5/A8) directs the planning, programming, budgeting, acquisition, and life cycle management for all standard weather systems and computer processing equipment.
 Equipping the weather force is mainly a function of the A8 directorate.
 They coordinate capabilities development conducted by three separate production centers and integrate them into a single Air Force Weather Weapon System.

 The Lt.
 Gen. Thomas Samuel Moorman Building, valued at US$26.7 million, is the headquarters for the 557th Wing, with 188000 sqft.
 The three-story building, designed to support 1,100 people, and was scheduled to become fully operational by 2011 as the staff moved in increments.